-On the other hand, the motor branches of the cervical plexus form the ansa cervicalis, which is a nerve loop innervating the infrahyoid muscles in the anterior cervical triangle, and also form the phrenic nerve which supply the diaphragm and the pericardium of the heart.
-Some motor branches also reach the rhomboid muscles – nerves to the rhomboids [dorsal scapular nerve (formed by C4 and C5)] and serratus anterior muscle (long thoracic nerve – formed by fibres from C5, C6 and C7 nerves, hence formed by both the cervical and the “Brachial Plexus” mainly).
+On the other hand, the motor branches of the cervical plexus form the ansa cervicalis, which is a nerve loop innervating the infrahyoid muscles in the anterior cervical triangle.
+They also form the phrenic nerve which supply the diaphragm and the pericardium of the heart.
+Some motor branches also reach the rhomboid muscles – nerves to the rhomboids [dorsal scapular nerve (formed by C4 and C5)] and serratus anterior muscle (long thoracic nerve – formed by fibres from C5, C6 and C7 nerves, hence formed by both the cervical and the brachial plexus mainly).
 Therefore the motor branches include:

 - Geniohyoid nerve (C1)